First Aid, EMS, and Instructor Development courses taught by Paramedic Educators

 homePageImage

-For over 27 years the paramedic educators at Priority Care First Aid have been offering First Aid, CPR, First Responder, Emergency Medical Responder, and Instructor Development courses.
+For over 29 years the paramedic educators at Priority Care have been teaching First Aid, CPR, First Responder, Emergency Medical Responder, and Instructor Development courses.
+Thousands of our students have gone on to become paramedics, firefighters, nurses, and educators.

-Priority Care First Aid is an organization that endeavours to fully support our students, from the time of registration through to the successful completion of their course (and beyond as needed).
+Priority Care is an organization that endeavours to fully support our students, from the time of registration through to the successful completion of their course (and through the process of post course government licensure exams where applicable).
 We do this by providing value added supports like pre-course communication, course specific study guides, online practice exams, private tutoring, etc. Our goal, right from the time that you register, is to facilitate your needs as a learner however we can.

 We are EMS professionals, who are also college trained educators and curriculum designers

-Priority Care First Aid is also one of three Red Cross Instructor Development Centres in the Vancouver area, and we are very proud to have supported instructor development here since 2003 by working right up to the Master Instructor Trainer level.
-Additionally, the staff at Priority Care First Aid frequently serve as advisors and curriculum designers to the Red Cross and other professional agencies.
+Priority Care is also one of three Red Cross Instructor Development Centres in the Vancouver area, and we are very proud to have supported instructor development since 2003.
+Teaching is an amazing career, and we love seeing instructor candidates progress to successful careers as educators themselves.

 Industry wide partnerships and experience